 Glaciers, snowpack, and rainfall produce water that flows through streams, lakes and rivers, and these waterways are critical to life.
 Analyses of streams during 1950–2010 in the Central Rocky Mountains, including those in the GYE, show an 89% decline in stream discharge.
 Reduced flows were most pronounced during the summer months, especially in the Yellowstone River.
-In addition, stream temperatures have changed across the range of the Yellowstone, with a warming of 1.8°F (1°C) over the past century.
+In addition, stream temperatures have changed across the range of the Yellowstone, with a warming of 1.8°F (-16.8°C) over the past century.
 Continued warming could have major implications to the management and preservation of the many aquatic resources we have today.
 Changes in volume and timing of spring runoff may disrupt native fish spawning and increase nonnative aquatic species expansion.

 The Intergovernmental Panel on Climate Change (IPCC) predicts that overall forest growth in North America will likely increase 10–20% as a result of extended growing seasons and elevated CO2 during the next century but with important spatial and temporal variations.
 Forests in the Rocky Mountain/Columbia Basin region are expected to have less snow on the ground, a shorter snow season, a longer growing season due to an earlier spring start, earlier peak snowmelt, and about two months of additional drought.
-However, despite a longer growing season, Yellowstone forests will likely be less dense, more patchy, and have more diverse age structure.
-Experts project less tree cover in much of the park as well as potential migration of new species like Ponderosa pine.
+Despite a longer growing season, Yellowstone forests will likely be less dense, more patchy, and have more diverse age structure.
+In fact, experts project less tree cover in much of the park as well as potential migration of new species like Ponderosa pine.
 Complicating matters, increased drought stress and higher temperatures may increase the likelihood of widespread die-offs of some vegetation.

 The integrated runoff response from the Yellowstone River has been toward earlier spring runoff peaks, which suggests that the majority of the park is experiencing shorter winters and longer summers as a result of snowpack changes.
 Changes in these seasonal patterns will likely disrupt vegetation growth and development, causing plants to bud, flower, fruit and die at different times of the year than they do now.
 Those changes, in turn, would alter or seriously disrupt wildlife migrations, one of the key resources for which Yellowstone National Park is globally treasured.